mginolin/standax/README.md

     cd standax
     pip install .

-This is the code that was used to fit for standardisation in the ZTF DR2 analysis (Rigault+25a, Ginolin+25a,b).
-The concept of the code, which relies on a 'total $\chi^2$' minimisation is explained in Section of Ginolin+25b and Khun+ (in prep).
+This is a simplified version of the code that was used to fit for standardisation in the ZTF DR2 analysis (Rigault+25a, Ginolin+25a,b).
+The full code uses optimisation methods that will be realeased with Khun+ (in prep), which do not change the outcome of the code but make it faster.
+The concept of 'total $\chi^2$' minimisation on which `standax` is based, is explained in Section 4.2 of Ginolin+25b and Khun+ (in prep).
 If you use the code please cite those two papers.

 There are a few examples notebooks in `/notebooks/` :
 - `total_chi2.ipynb` and `totalchi2_and_standardisation.ipynb` showcase the principal of the total $\chi^2$ fit for line-fitting and applied to a simple simulated SN standardisation problem.